Freemasonry in Ukraine: Development of the freemasonry movement

 On a record the first lodge of Three Brothers was created in the village of Vyshnivka in Volhynia in 1742 by Polish noblemen.
 In Lviv the first lodge of Three Goddesses appeared in 1758 (part of Austro-Hungary).

-The first lodge in Malorossiya (Russian Empire) was established in Kiev in 1784 by Russian officers.
+The first lodge in Malorossiya (Russian Empire) was established in Kyiv in 1784 by Russian officers.
 One of the members of that lodge which was named Bessmertie was Hryhoriy Skovoroda.
 The lodge was created eventually after the first Partition of Poland.
 The next year 1784 three lodges have appeared in Kremenchuk: Mars, Dobry Pastyr, and Minerva.
 The last one Minerva was transferred to the Dnieper banks from the city of Podolie Nemyriv.
 It is known that freemasonry existed in Kharkiv, Vinnytsia, Yekaterinoslav, Berdichev, others.
-Later (1780-90s) couple lodges existed in each of the following cities Dubno, Kremenchuk, Zhytomyr, and Kiev (Bessmertie and Tri kolonny).
+Later (1780-90s) couple lodges existed in each of the following cities Dubno, Kremenchuk, Zhytomyr, and Kyiv (Bessmertie and Tri kolonny).
 (Tri kolonny was recreated in 1993.)
 In the 19th century the popularity of them only increased throughout Ukraine and Crimea.

 In the Sloboda Ukraine existed a lodge "Palitsynska Akademia".
 The "Malorusian Secret Brotherhood" that was created by V.Lukashevych and sought the independence of Ukraine also was connected with freemasonry movement that continued to spread rapidly.
 In Kharkiv the most famous was the lodge "Umirayushchiy Sfinks" (Dying Sphinx) that was created sometime after 1764 when Kharkiv was visited by a Moscow University professor Viganda.

 In 1822 Aleksandr I issued an order prohibiting freemasonry and it seemed that it will stop, however, the movement since then simply went underground.